 - And many more options.

-Benefits of Meditation for Dementia and Alzheimer’s
+Benefits of Meditation for Seniors With Dementia and Alzheimer’s

 A healthy lifestyle helps with dementia and Alzheimer’s according to Help Guide.
 For instance, a healthy diet, regular exercise, and social contact can all help with dementia and Alzheimer’s.
 And meditation can too.